3ibusiness/sdkibusiness/README.md

-# sdkibusiness Solution of mobile Money payment in Cameroon
+# Solution of mobile Money payment in Cameroon

 Installation
 =============